 I have yet to find an affordable non-toxic sunscreen that doesn’t come in a plastic tube.
 I recently started using this tinted sunscreen by Badger, which is perfect for sensitive skin and doesn’t cause me to break out.
 Because it’s tinted, it also doubles as a cream foundation to even out my skin (at least I think that’s what it does).
 It comes in a 2.9 oz tube, so it also complies with TSA’s liquid restrictions.

 I have found only one non-toxic sunscreen that comes in a tin container.
-The price point is a bit steep, but that may not be an issue for you.
 Check it out here and if you dig it, enter code MAMAECO for a 10% discount on your entire order.

 To learn more about non-toxic sunscreens, visit EarthHero’s blog for all the benefits and options.